 HVAC systems control the ambient environment through the correct temperature, humidity, air flow and air filtering.
-Based on the principles of thermodynamics, fluid mechanics and heat transfer, these systems are used commercially in offices, shopping centres and data centres – anywhere that could be affected by thermal comfort.
+Based on the principles of thermodynamics, fluid mechanics and heat transfer, these systems are used commercially in offices, shopping centers and data centers – anywhere that could be affected by thermal comfort.

-The design of many building types such as large industrial and office buildings, IT data centres, manufacturing facilities rely on these systems to achieve the best environmental conditions for people, equipment or products.
+The design of many building types such as large industrial and office buildings, IT data centers, manufacturing facilities rely on these systems to achieve the best environmental conditions for people, equipment or products.